Recent grant recipients take on projects that call on art and design skills to explore complex topics.

 “We see [the workshops] as ecosystems in which all the students and teachers are collaborative members... .”

-Ritchie’s project, the BRACKISH Community Workshop, is built on the efforts of Watanabe and Naomi Canino MLA 24 in response to the need for diversity and inclusion within the field of landscape architecture.
-The SPUR funding enabled members of her team to develop and facilitate workshops for diverse youth in partnership with Groundwork Rhode Island and covered transportation and material costs for the students.
+The BRACKISH Community Workshop is built on the grassroots leadership of Watanabe and Naomi Canino MLA 24, who—like many of their BRACKISH colleagues—saw the need for greater diversity and inclusion in the field of landscape architecture and co-founded the organization in response to that need.
+Now that Watanabe and Canino have graduated, they are excited that Ritchie has become the team coordinator and is leading the effort to run new community workshops at RISD.
+This year the SPUR funding enabled current members of the team to develop and facilitate workshops for diverse youth in partnership with Groundwork Rhode Island.

 As Ritchie explains, “The workshops we’re hosting this summer feature hands-on activities exploring the importance of coastal ecologies.
 We see them as ecosystems in which all the students and teachers are collaborative members with unique qualities that foster mutual learning within the collective.”